AlanDoesCS/Python-for-beginners/README.md

 # Python-for-beginners
-Step by step guide for beginner python programmers
+A step by step guide for beginner python programmers

 # List of resources: